CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 >1ci.
 System displays an error message. <br>
   Use Case ends.

 1d.
-User enters a reminder date after the end date of the current task
+User enters a reminder date after the end date of the current task.
 >1ci.
 System displays an error message. <br>
   Use Case ends.